cqse/teamscale-jacoco-agent/agent/README.md

 ## Error: "The application was shut down before a commit could be found", despite including a git.properties file in your jar/war/...
 When using application servers, the `git.properties` file in your jar/war/... might not be detected automatically, which results in an "The application was shut down before a commit could be found" error.
-To resolve the problem, try specifying `teamscale-git-properties-jar` explicitly.
+To resolve the problem, try specifying `git-properties-jar` explicitly.

 [so-java-exec-answer]: https://stackoverflow.com/questions/31836498/sigterm-not-received-by-java-process-using-docker-stop-and-the-official-java-i#31840306